Carmel McQueen

 Carmel Valentine (also McQueen) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Gemma Merna.
 She debuted on-screen during episodes airing on 22 August 2006 and was introduced by series producer Bryan Kirkwood as part of the McQueen family.
 Carmel has proved popular with fans with her comedic personality and has become notable for her "dumb blonde" appearance.
 Carmel was killed-off as she saved her cousin, Theresa McQueen (Jorgie Porter) from Sonny Valentine (Aaron Fontaine) during the "End of the Line" storyline.
 Her most prominent storylines include her marriage and divorce from Sonny's brother Calvin Valentine (Ricky Whittle), her facial disfigurement after a tanning machine explodes in her face, remarrying Calvin which ends in tragedy after he was shot dead by Theresa, her relationship with Jim McGinn (Dan Tetsell), her feud with Theresa and infatuation with Theresa and Calvin's daughter Kathleen-Angel McQueen, beginning a relationship with Sonny and being killed in an explosion following a train crash at her cousin Porsche McQueen's (Twinnie-Lee Moore) wedding reception.
+On 15 January 2026 it was announced that Merna had reprised her role as part of a dream sequence to tie in with the exit of John Paul McQueen (James Sutton).
+Carmel returned for a one-off episode on 18 February 2026.

-Character creation and casting
+Creation and casting

 Carmel was created as part of the McQueen family by Bryan Kirkwood in 2006.
 Actress Gemma Merna successfully auditioned for the part and Carmel was subsequently created around Merna, of this Kirkwood stated: "Gemma Merna, I remember back to the audition when she turned up looking like a dog's breakfast in what she believed the character would wear.
 It was instant.
 From there we created a character around her."

 Carmel McQueen; Police Community Support Officer, beautician, masseuse, wannabe nun, pillar of the community.
 She may come across as a ditzy blonde, but Carmel has strong morals and can be extremely unyielding her fight for justice.
 Her brother John Paul was gay, and was accepted for her whole life, she was devastated by Niall's attack on her family, which left older sister Tina dead.
 She has also never really forgiven cousin Theresa for killing the love of her life, Calvin Valentine, on their wedding day.
 Way to rain on the parade Theresa!